 The Company elected to pay its preferred share dividends due in May, August, and November of 2020 in-kind as a means of preserving liquidity.
-The Company also elected to do the same in respect to its dividend due in February 2021 and in respect to dividends accruing to the date the preferred shares were converted to common shares as part of the Recapitalization Agreements (paid-in-kind March 2021).
+The Company also elected to pay its dividend due in February 2021 and accruing through March 2021 in-kind.
 The Company paid cash dividends for the period of April 1 through April 8, 2021.
+The preferred shares were converted in association with the Recapitalization Agreements in April 2021.
 Refer also to Notes 9 and 17 in the Company's consolidated financial statements.